-Letter addressed to all residents, March 2021.
+Letter addressed to all residents, March 2022.

-With this letter you will find your council tax bill for 2021/2022.
+With this letter you will find your council tax bill for 2022/23.

 Council tax helps pay for essential services provided by Leicester City Council, Leicestershire Police and Crime Commissioner, and the Combined Fire Authority.

-Setting our budget has been particularly difficult:
+Setting our budget is becoming increasingly difficult: